apache/zookeeper/zookeeper-specifications/zab-1.0/README.md

 ## Results
 >The machine configuration used in the experiment is 2.40 GHz, 10-core CPU, 64GB memory.
 The TLC version number is 1.7.0.

-### Differences between ZabWithFLE and ZabWithFLETest
-Since we know it is almost impossible to traverse all nodes in model checking when our experiment object is a distributed system.
-So we add some constraints to reduce times of exceptions like failure and network delay to compress state space, and to reach more states which are related to zab module(DISCOVERY, SYNCHRONIZATION, BROADCAST).
-So we recomand using ZabWithFLETest.

 ### Note
+Actually our results are not complete here.
+We will upload them all afterwards.

-We set CONSTANT *Value* as a symmetrical model value <symmetrical\>{v1,v2}.
+We uniformly set CONSTANT *Value* as a symmetrical model value <symmetrical\>{v1,v2}.
+Because we do not care value of proposals.
+We pay more attention to zxid of them.
-When we use ZabWithFLE.tla, TLC model contains number of servers.
-When we use ZabWithFLETest.tla, TLC model contains number of servers, maximum number of transactions and maximum number of timeout.

 ### Verification results of model checking
 |  Mode  |     TLC model         |    Diameter   |     num of states  | time of checking(hh:mm:ss) |